 What Are Some Protein Bar Alternatives?

-If protein bars aren’t your thing, there are still plenty of other ways to snack and pack in some extra protein.
+If protein bars aren’t your thing, there are still plenty of other ways to snack and add extra protein.

-There are many alternative snacks or meal replacements that can provide protein, including:
+Many alternative snacks or meal replacements can provide protein, including:

 - Greek yogurt